 Personal data

 Any data that can be used to identify a person, either directly or indirectly, are considered personal data.
-As a data subject, your personal data includes, among other things, your name, date of birth, address, customer number, and telephone number.
+As a data subject, your personal data includes, among other things, your name, address, email address, telephone number, and customer number.

-The Organisation for Respiratory Health in Finland only collects information from its users when it is appropriate and relevant to the purposes of the services we provide.
+The Organisation for Respiratory Health in Finland only collects information when it is appropriate and relevant to the purposes of the services we provide.
 The purpose of the service defines what type of data we collect about the users in different situations.
-The users of this service include local associations and their members, students, clients of work training and rehabilitation services, partners, and the clients of meeting, restaurant and accommodation services.
-Our privacy statements have more detailed information about what type of personal data we collect and process.
+The users of the services include, among others, training participants, local associations and their members, our magazine subscribers, and our partners.
+Our privacy statements explain in more detail how we process personal data.

 Principles of data protection

-As a data controller, the Organisation for Respiratory Health in Finland ensures that the legal data protection principles are followed at all stages of the processing of personal data.
+As a data controller, the Organisation for Respiratory Health in Finland ensures that the legal data protection principles are followed in all processing of personal data.

 According to data protection principles, personal data must be